Are you wondering if there are enough life coach jobs out there?

 This means being willing to get business training, to take on new ideas about how to be a successful entrepreneur, and to keep going even when it gets hard (it will get hard).

-Want to build your own successful life coaching business?
+Want to build your own successful life coaching business that sticks around for the long term?

 Now: WAIT.
 STOP.
 I have two activities for you to do immediately, if not sooner.